superfaceai/station/README.md

 Lastly, to build a local artifact run `yarn build` or `npm run build`.

-To install a local artifact globally, symlink the binary (`ln -s bin/station <target>`) into one of the following folders:

-- `~/.local/bin` - local binaries for your user only (may not be in `PATH` yet)
-- `/usr/local/bin` - system-wide binaries installed by the system administrator
-- output of `yarn global bin` - usually the same as `/use/local/bin`

 **Note**: The project needs to be built (into the `dist` folder) to run cli commands.

 **Note**: You can change url of API requests by setting `SUPERFACE_API_URL` environment variable to desired base url.